uschiLaa/burning-sage/revision/reply_rev2.md

 help to justify why we want to “spread out” points near the center of our view and the intuition of packing a larger space into a bounded canvas fits nicely with hyperbolic structures.
 This intuition (packing an very large (unbounded) Rd into a finite plot screen) feels more natural to me than preserving volumes.
 This view might be useful for a more general tour type framework, to avoid over-privileging the origin.
 You could also use a non-isotropic metric to avoid having to rescale each feature.

-*Response*: XXX I think this is interesting but don't yet know what to do with it...
+*Response*: XXX I think this is interesting but don't yet know what to do with it at the moment...

 **3** As the authors note, one way to motivate the proposed transformation is via manipulating a high-dimensional uniform spherical distribution (cf., Equation (1)).
-For more general data distributions, I wonder if it would be worth using the empirical radial CDF as the baiss of the transformation to ensure more-or-less uniform scaling (if the principal goal is to avoid overplotting).
+For more general data distributions, I wonder if it would be worth using the empirical radial CDF as the basis of the transformation to ensure more-or-less uniform scaling (if the principal goal is to avoid overplotting).

 *Response*: We agree that this is an interesting generalization and now mention it in the discussion.
 XXX add to discussion